In-Depth 11-Day Summer Self-Drive Tour of the Complete Ring Road with Waterfalls & Hot Springs

 Meanwhile, around 9.7 miles (15.6 kilometers) from Lake Myvatn, you'll find Dimmuborgir, or the "Dark Fortress," with gothic-looking rock formations.
 You'll find the Grjotagja hot spring cave within it, which you might recognize from the "Game of Thrones" TV show.

-On the previous day, you've seen three of the four attractions that make up the Diamond Circle sightseeing route: Husavik, Dettifoss, and Myvatn.
-If you'd like to complete the Diamond Circle, you can use the day to drive to Asbyrgi, a beautiful horseshoe-shaped canyon.
+On the previous day, you've seen three of the five attractions that make up the Diamond Circle sightseeing route: Husavik, Godafoss, and Myvatn.
+If you'd like to complete the Diamond Circle, you can use the day to drive to Asbyrgi, a beautiful horseshoe-shaped canyon and Dettifoss, the most powerful waterfall in Europe.

 If you choose one of the two options above, you can add an entrance to the Vok Baths as an extra on this day.
 Vok Baths are geothermally heated pools that extend into Lake Urridavatn, allowing you to immerse yourself in Icelandic nature.